edujbarrios/My-TFG-Logbook/docs/5. First Fine Tune Test/fine_tuning_images_by_RIM-ONE_with_llama_3.2_3B.md

+---
+sidebar_position: 1
+---

 # Testing Fine-Tuning Images by RIM-ONE with Llama 3.2 3B

 ## Introduction
-As a continuation of the documentation, as noticing that 'skinGPT4' properly works, i will be starting to perform a *fine-tuning* of the **Llama 3.2 Vision** model in its 3 billion parameter (3B) version using the **RIM-ONE DL** dataset.
+As a continuation of the documentation, noticing that 'skinGPT4' properly works, I will start to perform a *fine-tuning* of the **Llama 3.2 Vision** model in its 3 billion parameter (3B) version using the **RIM-ONE DL** dataset.
 RIM-ONE is a database of retinal images created by researchers at the University of La Laguna (ULL), specifically designed for retina analysis in glaucoma detection.
 This dataset includes images captured in several Spanish hospitals and is divided into different classes for healthy and glaucoma-diagnosed eyes.

-_**Note: The decision of using the 3B parameter version is that is a really light version and can be performed as test even on google colab.**_(
+_**Note: The decision to use the 3B parameter version is because it is a lightweight version and can be tested even on Google Colab.**_

 ## Setting Up the Environment in Google Colab

 1. **Upload Dataset to Google Drive**:
-   - I organize the images in Google Drive into a specific folder structure:
+   - Organize the images in Google Drive into a specific folder structure:
      ```
      partitioned_by_hospital/
      └── training_set/